Waterman Audacious Red

 My personal thoughts…

 Waterman Audacious Red was an ink that I purchased early on in my fountain pen hobby.
 It was my first red, and I hated it.
+I find that it has a faded, almost washed-out look to it that makes it feel cheap, almost like a bad ballpoint red.
 That hasn’t changed much, either — I still don’t care for it.
 The color simply doesn’t do anything for me.
-There’s something about it that just feels so bland.
+It just feels so bland.
 I’m always surprised to hear that someone loves this color, but to each their own, I suppose.
-It does work well, though.
-I genuinely started to enjoy it when it was in the needlepoint nib during my tests.
-There’s not much else I can say about it.
-It’s a red and it’s fine.
+On the plus side, it does work well.
+I genuinely started to enjoy how it was performing when it was in the needlepoint nib during my tests!
+But there’s not much else I can say about it.
+It’s a red ink, and it’s fine.
 I don’t love it, but you might.

 More images/info: